haiku/website/content/about/faq.md

 These were open sourced by Be Inc. back in 2001, later forked under the [OpenTracker project](http://www.opentracker.be/main.html), and eventually merged into the Haiku code base.
 The rest is either homebuilt code or derivatives of existing open source software.
 Despite that, the [Haiku API](https://www.haiku-os.org/docs/api/) is mostly compatible with the BeOS API.
 In other words, many applications that were initially developed for BeOS work flawlessly on Haiku.

+### Are there other projects based on or inspired by BeOS?

+BeOS inspired many other projects, here are some notable ones:

+  * [Vitruvian](https://v-os.dev/) is an Operating System based on Linux that reuses parts of the Haiku code and the GNU ecosystem to provide a BeOS like experience based on different goals than Haiku.
+  * [Cosmoe](https://www.cosmoe.org/) is a port of Haiku's user interface libraries to GNU/Linux, Mac OS and Windows.
+It allows to write cross platform applications using the Be API.
+  * [HyClone](https://github.com/trungnt2910/hyclone) is a runtime environmet to execute command-line Haiku binaries on Linux and other systems.

 ### I've never seen Haiku.
 What does it look like?
 Check out our [Haiku Slideshow](/slideshows/haiku-tour/) and the [Haiku Movies](/about/movies) pages.